mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 {{<img src="amazon-buy-button.png" has-border="true" max-width="800px" caption="Amazon has hidden the buy button from my TinyPilot listings to punish me for offering lower prices on TinyPilot's website.">}}

-It's still possible for customers to buy from Amazon, but they have to click the more subtle "See All Buying Options" button.
+It's still possible for customers to buy through Amazon, but they have to click the more subtle "See All Buying Options" button.
 And customers still do purchase that way, despite the higher price.
-Not as many as before the price hike, but not zero either.
+Not as many as before, but not zero either.

 ## Upsides to running lean